rjmeats/BritishRainfall/M-S-and-L-Railway/RainGaugeLocations.md

 * **Marple Top Lock** and **Marple Aqueduct** are part of the canal infrastructure near the town of Marple, (where the Macclesfield Canal joins the Peak Forest Canal).
 * the [Peak Forest Tramway](http://www.pittdixon.go-plus.net/pft/$pft.htm), was used to transport limestone in wagons to the Peak Forest Canal.
 The Tramway included the gravity-driven ['Inclined Plane'](http://www.pittdixon.go-plus.net/pft/inclined-plane.htm) just outside the town of Chapel-en-le-Frith.
 The **Chapel-en-le-Frith** rain gauge is actually at the top of the Inclined Plane - some of the rainfall sheets mention this, and the gauge position is [marked](https://maps.nls.uk/geo/explore/#zoom=18&lat=53.31986&lon=-1.89976&layers=168&b=1) on an old OS map.

 * **Bosley Reservoir** provides water for the Macclesfield Canal, with **Bosley Minns** forming part of the catchment area of the reservoir.
-The Bosley Reservoir rain gauge is shown on the old OS Map.
+Both rain gauges are shown on the old OS Map.

 * **Ashton Waterhouses** was a set of four locks on the Hollinwood branch of the Ashton Canal.

 For the remaining rain gauges assigned to these canal groupings, a little more explanation is needed, as plausible railway alternatives exist:

 * for the **Macclesfield** gauge:
-  * the rainfall sheets make no reference to whether this was a railway or canal site; they give an unchanging altitude of 539 ft
+  * the rainfall sheets make no reference to whether this was a railway or canal site; they give an unchanging elevation of 539 ft
   * MS&LR did not open a railway to Macclesfield until the 1860s, and had no station there until 1869, with the Central Station opening in 1873; but rain gauge operation began a lot earlier than this, in 1855
-  * 539 ft is a good fit for the altitude of the Macclesfield Canal, which runs along the hillside on the eastern side of Macclesfield, whereas the Central Station altitude is about 100 ft lower
+  * 539 ft is a good fit for the elevation of the Macclesfield Canal, which runs along the hillside on the eastern side of Macclesfield, whereas the Central Station elevation is about 100 ft lower
   * .. and so a canal-based location for the rain gauge seems likely
   * the canal in Macclesfield has no locks or basins as obvious places for the rain gauge grid reference, so a spot at Richmond Hill bridge over the canal has arbitrarily been chosen to provide an indicative grid reference

 * for the **Manchester Fairfield** gauge:
-  * the MS&LR railway and MS&LR's Ashton canal both run through the Fairfield area, at a similar altitude
+  * the MS&LR railway and MS&LR's Ashton canal both run through the Fairfield area, at a similar elevation
   * Fairfield Station might be a location for the rain gauge; the current station was opened by MS&LR in 1892, with a station further to the west being used before then
   * Fairfield Lock on the Ashton Canal, by Fairfield junction where the Hollinwood Branch of the canal splits off, might be a possible canal-based location
-  * the main rainfall sheets make no reference to whether this was a railway or canal site; they give an altitude of 312 ft throughout, with no indication of the gauge having been moved
+  * the main rainfall sheets make no reference to whether this was a railway or canal site; they give an elevation of 312 ft throughout, with no indication of the gauge having been moved
-  * one 1840 rainfall sheet does refer to the Ashton & Peak Forest Canal, quoting a very slightly different altitude (320 ft)
+  * one 1840 rainfall sheet does refer to the Ashton & Peak Forest Canal, quoting a very slightly different elevation (320 ft)
   * with nothing conclusive either way, the canal-based location has been chosen to provide the grid reference for this rain gauge.
 (If the early railway station location was chosen instead, it would fit easily into the 'Woodhead Railway' group of gauges listed later.)

   for the **Manchester Piccadilly** gauge:
   * the MS&LR railway and MS&LR's Ashton Canal both terminate in the Piccadilly area of Manchester (i.e. close to the street called *Piccadilly*)
   * the MS&LR station in the area was called *Manchester Store Street* initially, and renamed *Manchester London Road* in 1847.
 This station only became known as *Manchester Piccadilly* in 1960, so the location 'Manchester Piccadilly' on the rainfall sheets is not referring to the railway station
   * the rain gauge location seems likely to be near the Ashton Canal basin and wharfs, at the point where the Ashton and Rochdale Canals meet, near Dulcie Street and the London Road Goods Station, just off Piccadilly.
+  * you can zoom in to [this old map](https://maps.nls.uk/view/102344087) to see where the Ashton Canal originaly ran in the Piccadilly area.

 ## 'Woodhead Railway' Rain Gauge Locations